operate-first/operate-first-data-science-community/docs/privacy-policy.md

 6. [Contact Us](#Contact-Us)

 ## Collection Of Information

 We use Google Meet to host the meetups.
-Through Google Meet, we get the following information about you, when you attend the Operate First Data Science Community Meetups:
+Through Google Meet, we get the following information about you, when you attend the Operate First Community Meetups:

 1. Your name

-    *a.* as it appears on your Google Account, in case you join through your Google Account; or
+    _a._ as it appears on your Google Account, in case you join through your Google Account; or

-    *b.* as you provide in the “Your name” section, in case you join anonymously
+    _b._ as you provide in the “Your name” section, in case you join anonymously

 2. Email ID or phone number you used to join the event
 3. Timestamp(s) when you joined the event